sparkfun/3D_Models/README.md

 _Use the io_three blender addon in the https://github.com/mrdoob/three.js repository to export textured display models for our site_

-_Be sure to set your scene's display device to none before export to prevent colors from being gamma corrected_
+_Be sure to set your scene's display device to none before export to prevent colors from being gamma corrected.
+Or use the startup file in this repo._

+For composite display models, commit the blender file with separate objects for easy tweaking in the future.
+Combine the geometry before exporting to json.

 #### Copper
 ```